 If autosave is turned on (default), all test readings will save to the instrument memory, but only the final reading will remain on the Measurement screen.
-If the AQUALAB is connected to a computer using AquaLink 4 (Section 3.3.1), AquaLink 4 downloads all readings taken during a Custom mode test.

-Low-Emitting mode gives the option of speeding up test time by adjusting the equilibrium trigger value (Figure 42).
+Low-Emitting mode gives the option of speeding up test time by adjusting the equilibrium trigger value (Figure 34).

-Figure 42 Low-Emitting mode screen
+Figure 34 Low-Emitting mode screen

-AQUALAB determines vapor equilibrium at the end of a test by comparing sequential water activity values, looking for a trigger value difference of $\leq 0.0005~a{{w}}$ /min.
-This value can be adjusted to any value between 0.0003 and 0.0060 $a{{w}}$ /min.
+AQUALAB 4 determines vapor equilibrium at the end of a test by comparing sequential water activity values, looking for a trigger value difference $<0.0005~a_w$ .
+This value can be adjusted to any value between 0.0003~a and $0.0030~a_w$ .
 Increasing the trigger value causes a subsequent reduction in instrument accuracy and precision but results in a shorter test time.
 This mode is for samples that are slow to equilibrate, such as vegetable oils, high-fat samples, and high-viscosity samples.
 In these types of cases, the loss in performance may be acceptable in order to speed up the analysis time.
 Use a high trigger value only after careful consideration of the impact on test results.

-NOTE: The computation for Low-Emitting mode has changed between AQUALAB firmware versions.
-To compare low-emitting measurements across instruments with different versions, set low-emitting value in versions using a_w /min to twice the value of the low-emitting setting in a_w .
+NOTE: The computation for Low-Emitting mode has changed between AQUALAB 4 firmware version 2 and version 3.
+To compare low emitting measurements across instruments with different versions, set low emitting value in version 3 and newer to twice the value of the low emitting setting in version 2.

 Date.
 Select to set the date in the instrument.
-Use RIGHT and LEFT to change between the month, day, and year categories and UP and DOWN to change the individual values (Figure 43).
+Use RIGHT and LEFT to change between the month, day, and year categories and UP and DOWN to change the individual values (Figure 35).